 Bank transfers and credit cards are both used in many transactions, although the use of credit cards is more common.
 Bank transfers involve specific types of equipment and electronic communication that businesses may not have access to (the exception being the common debit card, which is related to a bank transfer).
 As a result, credit cards are used most often for typical transactions, while bank transfers are more common in the financial world.

 Rates apply to credit card transactions.
 This means that an interest rate kicks in on the money charged to a credit card over time, typically if the user does not pay the card off every month.
-Since bank transfers are not lending vehicles, and no interest rates are involved.
+Since bank transfers are not lending vehicles, no interest rates are involved.

 Credit cards typically have limits as to have much customers can borrow using them at one time.
-Bank transfers are only limited by how much money is in the account.
+Bank transfers are generally only limited by how much money is in the account.
 This means that bank transfers are typically used for larger amounts of money.